 Rescue With The Intent Of Adopting Out

-Would your organization consider rescuing animals with the intent to place them into loving forever homes as soon as they are healthy?
+Would your organization consider taking in animals with the intent to place them into loving forever homes as soon as they are healthy?
 If your sanctuary has appropriate quarantine space and has the resources to responsibly care for the newly rescued animals short term, you may decide to say yes to certain animals even if your sanctuary is technically at capacity.
 This scenario allows your organization to save more animals in need without the additional cost and resources required to provide lifelong care to them.
 If your organization decides to rescue with the intent of adopting out, you must have a plan in place for the unexpected.
 What will you do if the newly rescued animal(s) has serious health or other issues that make them more difficult or inappropriate to adopt out?
 What if the home you had lined up falls through?
 Ultimately, the animals who come onto your sanctuary grounds are relying upon you for their health and well-being while living under your roof, however long that ends up being.
 It’s important to keep this responsibility in mind when bringing in animals under this circumstance.

 Species Outside Of Your Organization’s Mission

 Would your organization accept animal species outside of your organization’s original scope?
 Would your animal sanctuary accept a parrot or a dog?
 Why or why not?

 Would your organization be willing and able to accept an animal who had special care requirements such as a chronic illness or injury that requires a daily checkup?
 If so, under which circumstances?
 What if they were traumatized and could not safely live with your existing residents?
 Saying no in these situations can be especially heartbreaking, but it’s always important to weigh the sustainability of your sanctuary and the needs of your existing residents when considering taking in an animal who has a host of challenges.